mhadimedia/mhadimedia.github.io/content/posts/the-drafts/index.md

 The following are a collection of drafts.

 ## Ideas
+### AI
-- [ ]  the anti-ai revolution
+- The anti-ai revolution
-- [ ]  you don’t need social media - story of snapchat
-- [ ]  overdeliver on projects to continue working
-- [ ]  AI vs creativity - the backlash thats coming especially for AI art
+- AI vs creativity - the backlash thats coming especially for AI art
-- [ ]  the story of the water jug from "the creative act" book
-- [ ]  The best editing is silent, same with best shots, best music, photography, etc
-- [ ]  first win of the day
-- [ ]  staying aware
-- [ ]  convenience can be laziness (and so can not making things more convenient)
-- [ ]  AI killing creativity, worst thing to use AI for is a blog
+- AI killing creativity, worst thing to use AI for is a blog
     -  outsourcing personality for AI
+- Issue with AI art

+### Other
+- You don’t need social media - story of snapchat
+- Overdeliver on projects to continue working
+- The story of the water jug from "the creative act" book
+- The best editing is silent, same with best shots, best music, photography, etc
+- First win of the day
+- Staying aware
+- Convenience can be laziness (and so can not making things more convenient)
-- [ ]  balance being the one word across everything
+- Balance being the one word across everything
-- [ ]  why everything comes down to storytelling + how it's the biggest hack
+- Why everything comes down to storytelling + how it's the biggest hack
-- [ ]  my issues with "niche down"
+- My issues with "niche down"
-- [ ]  creating vs building
-- [ ]  everyone tells you what works and what doesnt but the only way to figure out is to make mistakes yourself
+- Everyone tells you what works and what doesnt but the only way to figure out is to make mistakes yourself
-- [ ]  storytelling is retention
+- Storytelling is retention
-- [ ]  Issue with AI art
-- [ ]  Prayer vs meditation
+- Prayer vs meditation
-- [ ]  Productive procrastination
+- Productive procrastination
-- [ ]  losing the meaning of relaxation, taking walks in the morning
+- losing the meaning of relaxation, taking walks in the morning
-- [ ]  leap of faith vs the leap of a fool
-- [ ]  Islam vs Music (focus on the psychology of music)
+- Islam vs Music (focus on the psychology of music)
     - halal v haram music research
     - debunking music myths one at a time
     - quran shouldnt be used as music, what it should be used for